WSU-4110/LearningManagementSystem/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+### Purpose

-This project is a fullstack web application that'll enhance the learning and teaching experience, making it more efficient and interactive in both academic and corporate settings.
+This project is a fullstack web application that will enhance the learning and teaching experience, making it more efficient and interactive in both academic and corporate settings.
 Playing a pivotal role in modern education and training by providing a comprehensive digital environment for the management and delivery of educational content and resources.

-Our technology stack utilizes React for the frontend.
-The backend frameworks include Mongodb and Express.js.
+### Functionality
+The users will be able to register or login before they are able to view their dashboard.
+There are two types of users: students and professors.
+Student and professor dashboards will have different functionality.

 <p align="right">(<a href="#top">back to top</a>)</p>